TinosNitso/AutoCove-Plugin/README.md

 bitcoincash:preturnf8g0qd9pte0u4qkkvlk6t42zz2s5a9qj3r4

-simpleledger:preturnf8g0qd9pte0u4qkkvlk6t42zz2scxwm83at

-The private key is just 1, but that's OK.
+The private key is just 1, but that's OK. **Never** send SLP tokens, it isn't aware.
+(I failed to make that clear in the plugin tab.)

 The **source code** is as follows.
 First go to the Electron Cash console and enter the following: